 “I have been drinking Ketel One Vodka since I was legal to drink,” says Fanny Chu, head bartender at Donna’s in Brooklyn, New York.
 “It’s been my go-to vodka for ages—the combination of modern and traditional distilling techniques that make for an incredible product.”

 The Nolet family has been making spirits out of their Holland distillery for over 327 years—an eleventh-generation member of the family signs off on every batch of the silky vodka.
 “I like that it has a crisp sweetness to taste and is soft on the finish,” says Chu.
 Serve it cold, or try one of the brand’s flavored options, like the refreshing cucumber mint or aromatic peach and orange blossom.

 Belvedere’s vodka is creamy and velvety with a hint of vanilla, designed for sipping in a martini or on the rocks.
-It's made with 100 percent, non-GMO Polska rye and Polish water sources.
-It contains no sugar or additives, and it's great in a dry martini with Lillet blanc and garnished with pink grapefruit.
+It's made with 100 percent non-GMO Polska rye and Polish water sources.
+It contains no sugar and it's great in a dry martini with Lillet blanc and garnished with pink grapefruit.

 For a more upscale option, try the brand’s premium Diamond Dankowski Rye Vodka, made with rye from two different Polish terrains.

 The secret to Iceland’s Reyka Vodka, named after the ancient Icelandic work for steam, is water.
 The distillery sources its water from a glacier that runs through a 4,000-year-old lava field in the shadow of Mount Hafnarfjall.
-The emission-free Icelandic distillery channels that same volcanic energy to power the distilling operations with geothermal energy.
+The emission-free Icelandic distillery channels that same volcanic energy to power the distilling operations.